-Week passed, and here comes the fourth wave of celebrity photos leak, revealing its first male victim.
-As part of the Fappening 4, 24-year-old Nick Hogan, the son of ex-wrestler Hulk Hogan has become the first male celebrity to fall victim to the leak of private and candid images.
+The leaks of celebrity photos continue, revealing their first male victim in the fourth wave.
+As a result of the Fappening 4, Nick Hogan, the son of Hulk Hogan, became the first celebrity male to fall victim to the leaked private photos.

-The first three 'celebs photos leak' usually have included the naked images of female celebrities such as Jennifer Lawrence, Ariana Grande, Scarlett Johansson, Kim Kardashian, Kate Upton, Selena Gomez, Cara Delevingne and others.
-But the latest celebrity photos leak include the private and intimate pictures of Nick Hogan.
+The first three 'celebs photos leaks' usually include images of female celebrities, such as Jennifer Lawrence, Ariana Grande, Scarlett Johansson, Kim Kardashian, Kate Upton, Selena Gomez, Cara Delevingne, and others.
+The latest celebrity leaks include photos of Nick Hogan's private life.

-Among the victims of the most recent leak were actress Winona Ryder, 90210 star AnnaLynne McCord and Victoria's Secret model Erin Heatherton, singer Ingrid Michaelson, and a gaggle of foreign models and commercial actors whose selfies are reported to have been widely shared on social networks.
+In this leak, Winona Ryder, 90210 star AnnaLynne McCord, Victoria's Secret model Erin Heatherton, singer Ingrid Michaelson, and a bunch of other stars have their selfies shared widely on social networks.

-The biggest victims seem to be The Vampire Diaries' Nina Dobrev, whose 147 personal images (all fully-clothed) leaked online, as well as indie actress Zoe Kazan, whose 43 personal images leaked.
+The biggest victims seem to be The Vampire Diaries' Nina Dobrev, whose 147 personal images – all fully clothed – were leaked online, and Zoe Kazan, whose 43 public images were leaked on the internet.

-The Fappening 4 comes just four days after a Hollywood lawyer Marty Singer – who represents more than a dozen targeted celebrities – issued Google with a threat to sue for $100 million if the images were not removed.
+The Fappening 4 follows mere days after Hollywood attorney Marty Singer threatened to sue Google for $100 million if the images were not immediately removed.

-In response to the legal action, Google made a move to delete "tens of thousands of pictures" and "closed hundreds of accounts" following Singer's request.
-But, it is yet to be known if Google will be removing the newly leaked celebs images.
+In response to the legal action, Google has deleted "tens of thousands of pictures" and "closed hundreds of accounts" following Singer's request.
+However, there is no indication if the recently leaked celebrity images will be removed by Google.

-The lawyer's letter claims they've sent Digital Millennium Copyright Act (DMCA) violation notices to Google multiple times over the past month to "remove the unlawful images," but countless celebrities images nonetheless remain on Google-owned websites such as BlogSpot and YouTube.
+Lawyers claim they have sent DMCA violation notices to Google numerous times over the past month asking them to "remove the unlawful images," but hundreds of celebrities' images continue to be displayed on Google-owned websites such as BlogSpot and YouTube.

-The photo scandal appears to be part of the massive leak that first began in August and has continued with three more Fappenings.
-The first celebrity photo leak victimized Jenny McCarthy, Rihanna, Kristin Dunst, Kate Upton, the American actress Mary E Winstead, and the Oscar winning actress Jennifer Lawrence.
+The photo scandal may be part of the fappening that began in August, this time involving Jenny McCarthy, Rihanna, Kristin Dunst, Kate Upton, American actress Mary E. Winstead, and fellow Oscar winner Jennifer Lawrence.